 “Truly I tell you, that whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.”
-(RCL Matthew 18:10-20) It is both a confronting thought that what we do here and now has eternal consequences and also a challenging, invigorating thought that how we treat one another changes things in heaven as well as here on earth and that whether another person is bound or loosened might be related to how we relate to them!
+(Fourteenth Sunday after Pentecost.
+Matthew 18:10-20) It is both a confronting thought that what we do here and now has eternal consequences and also a challenging, invigorating thought that how we treat one another changes things in heaven as well as here on earth and that whether another person is bound or loosened might be related to how we relate to them!
 It is a thought that challenges conventional understanding about relationships between victims and perpetrators, the vulnerable and the strong, the long suffering and the apparently successful.

 Confronting though it is there is some spiritual, psychological and social truth isn’t there, if we reflect for a moment?
 I do not mean to gloss over gross wrongdoing or inequity but maybe we are not as powerless to exert some influence as we often feel.
 It is the upside down, inside out, nature of the gospel to turn what we think we know about human relationships on its head!
 Try watching the evening news or imagine your next parish shared meal with this phrase written as a subtitle across your inner vision?